John Younger: Death

 On March 17, 1874, Jim and John were headed to some friends in Roscoe, Missouri.
 Three men, local deputy sheriff Edward Daniels and two Pinkerton detectives asked them for directions.
 Suspecting that they were detectives Jim and John ambushed them.
 One of the agents fled.
 While interviewing the remaining two, the detective, Louis Lull, drew a hidden pistol and shot John through the neck.
 Jim killed Deputy Daniels, while John pursued Lull on horseback to nearby woods, fatally wounding him in the chest.
 Emerging from the woods still on horseback, as Jim ran towards him, John swayed and fell dead.
 Jim buried him by the roadside to avoid the law digging him up.
 Later he removed his body to bury him in an unmarked grave in the cemetery.
 Louis Lull died three days later.
-John Younger is buried in the Yeater-Cleveland Cemetery in St. Clair County, Missouri, about 4–5 miles NW of Oceola, MO.
+John Younger is buried in the Yeater-Cleveland Cemetery in St. Clair County, Missouri, about 4–5 miles NW of Osceola, MO.